From Pastor Ed (5/13/2012)— a repost from 2009…

 Or are we asking for some shibboleth that Scripture itself doesn’t require?
 Tim Keller once said, “No matter where you are, there is someone to your right, as it were, who thinks you sold out the Gospel.”
 Is this what we’re getting at when we get so suspicious so quickly?

-Two nights ago I had a conversation with someone who noted that, in visiting a different Presbyterian church, he had observed a surprising number of things that harkened back to Anglican, Eastern Orthodox, and Roman Catholic practices.
+At another point I had a conversation with someone who noted that, in visiting a different Presbyterian church, he had observed a surprising number of things that harkened back to Anglican, Eastern Orthodox, and Roman Catholic practices.
 He was surprised.

 “Why?”
 I asked him.
 “I think John Calvin and Martin Luther would have wanted it that way.”